House Courses

 1. Current resume for each instructor.

 2. Complete syllabus.
 This is the most important part of your application.
-Please review the Syllabi Requirements tab for information on what to include on your syllabus.
+Please review the Syllabi Requirements tab in the following section for information on what to include on your syllabus.
 If your syllabus doesn’t meet the requirements, you’ll be asked to revise.
 This will delay the publication of your course in DukeHub.

 3. One letter of recommendation from the Course's faculty sponsor.
 If multiple instructors are applying to teach, the sponsor should submit a combined recommendation letter.
-Letters of recommendation can be emailed to courserequests@duke.edu.
+Letters of recommendation can be uploaded when completing the application or emailed to courserequests@duke.edu.
 Applicants who have taught their House Course before do not need to submit new letters of recommendation.

-4. Completed signature sheet (see link below) with signatures of student instructors, faculty sponsor, as well as the DUS and Chair of the faculty sponsor's department.
-This page is generated at the end of the application and is also linked below.
-Email it to courserequests@duke.edu by the deadline.
+5. Completed signature sheet (see link to form below) with signatures of instructors, faculty sponsor, as well as the DUS and Chair of the faculty sponsor's department.
+The signature sheet form can be uploaded when completing the application or emailed to courserequests@duke.edu

 Students are highly encouraged to review all application reference materials and the House Course Policies tab before beginning the Qualtrics submissions form, as incomplete applications may delay approval and publication in DukeHub.
 Applicants can find a preview of the application form in the reference materials listed below.